“Everything comes with chips, which are French fries. You put vinegar on them. Cookies are biscuits and potato chips are crisps” – Scott Walters

 Marks out of 10 for the English – 10 – of course.

 So what about the USA and Canada you might ask.
 Well to be honest I have dismissed the New World completely.
 Is that fair?
-Challenge me if you dare!
+I think so.

 Whilst I am prepared to concede that they know how to prepare French Fries in McDonalds and other similar places the bottom line is simply this – they don’t even know what chips are, they think they come in a foil packet.
 Americans and Canadians please take note – these are not potato chips they are potato crisps!